-Josip Horvat, a 44-year-old artist, said he was fixing a friend's chimney in the town's centre when the tremor struck at midday.
+Josip Horvat, a 44-year-old artist, said he was fixing a friend's chimney that had been damaged the previous day when Tuesday's tremor struck.

 'I grabbed the gutter and I was just praying to God that it ends as soon as possible,' he told AFP, lamenting the 'disaster' downtown.

 Tuesday's quake also shook the capital Zagreb, where panicked residents gathered in the streets as the shocks tore the tiles off roofs.

 The tremors reverberated across neighbouring countries, including Serbia and Slovenia, which moved to shut down the Krsko nuclear power plant it co-owns with Croatia out of precaution.

 European Union leaders said they were closely following the 'devastating earthquake' and ready to send in help.

 Charles Michel, president of the European Council, said 'our thoughts go out to the injured and frontline workers'.